Overview

 Clothing

-• Insulated gloves, a balaclava as well as a beanie for protection against frostbite
+- Insulated gloves, a balaclava, and a beanie for protection against frostbite

 Gear